Can Students Do It Upside-down and Backwards, in the Dark?

 Don’t do it for them.
 Watch them do it for themselves.
 I know this is hard to do.
 If you’ve ever tried to teach a toddler to tie their shoes you know how frustrating it is.

 You are usually impatient as you watch them and you are inclined to reach down and tie the shoes for them as you explain what you are doing.
 But the toddler will not be able to get his shoes tied by himself until he has practiced and made his mistakes, sometimes over and over.
-And he may still trip a little on tied shoelaces that slightly missed the mark and look like a scramble because he didn’t tighten enough along the way.
+And he may still trip a little on tied shoelaces that slightly missed the mark and look like a scramble because he didn’t tighten enough along each step of the the way.

 A teacher needs patience, and respect for less than perfect results.

 If you were teaching someone to make a pot on a wheel they would never learn from watching you make the pot.
+I know.
+I have tried to make a pot and after watching several times I thought it would be easy to do.
+I was wrong, very wrong!
+In fact I never mastered the art.

-They would need an idea of what they had to do to form the pot.
+Learners would need an idea of what they had to do to form the pot.
 But they could never create a pot until they got their hands wet and actually felt the pot forming beneath the pressure of their hands.
 I would not be surprised if the potter in this picture could make this pot with closed eyes in the dark.

 As a teacher, you are the guide and provider of the skills that must be practiced.
 That is a given.
 But as a leader who directs students to do things accurately and smoothly on their own you need to let them practice.
 Show them the tools and Give them the guidelines but let them get their own hands wet.
+In fact every class should be a guided practice session.

 Then sit back and watch their production.
 You will be blown away.
 They may product the most beautiful ‘pot’ or sentence you have ever heard or seen.